GilsonLabUCSD/pAPRika/docs/index.rst

 Future releases of `pAPRika` will include support for other MD engines like , `NAMD <https://www.ks.uiuc.edu/Research/namd/>`_ and `LAMMPS <https://lammps.sandia.gov/>`_.
-Plumed is supported by all of these but for NAMD only NPT simulations can be performed.
-Hence, a module converting `pAPRika` restraints to a `Colvars <https://github.com/Colvars/colvars>`_ module, which is supported in NAMD and LAMMPS, is also in the works.
+Plumed is supported by all of these but for `NAMD` only NPT simulations can be performed.
+Hence, a module converting `pAPRika` restraints to a `Colvars <https://github.com/Colvars/colvars>`_ module, which is supported in `NAMD` and `LAMMPS`, is also in the works.

 .. table:: MD engines that are supported in `pAPRika` (or planned) and the respective restraint modules it supports.
    :widths: auto